Tauvic/DriverAwareness/README.md

 | * Make Driver Monitoring systems available for low cost|* Driving school (feedback)
 | * Lower costs for society|

+A good starting point would be Driving schools, they could use these devices in their daily practice.
+And lend them to their customers when they practice under parental supervision.

+### Following a step by step approach

 The plan is to setup a demo to verify its feasibility, then to develop a prototype to further investigate requirements.

-### Following a step by step approach

 Developing a driver monitoring system is not a trivial task, and there are several ways to get there.
 The easiest is of course just to buy such a system from a reliable supplier or develop one using a toolkit.